What we catch and when???

 August and September are the two most similar back to back months on our fishing calendar.
 Rockfishing stays good through September.
 Bluefish and Spanish mackerel catches are normally very good especially if it's a dry summer (higher water salinity).
 Spot also bite consistently for at least the first three weeks of the month.
 Live-lining for rockfish is often very productive during September and with out a doubt a very exciting way to catch fish.
 The temperature is dropping, the kids are back in school, come join us on an adventure where you could catch 5 or more kinds of fish in one trip!!!

 Much like May, October is a month of change.
-By October, bottom fishing for larger spot and croaker is usually over.
+By October, bottom fishing for Spot and White Perch is usually very good early and as the water cools, so does the bottom fishing.
 Live-lining for rockfish and bluefish is still going strong and often getting better as the water cools.
 By mid October there are usually a few large (28" and larger) rockfish to be caught on live Spot by anchoring over structure.
 These first few "big fish" of the fall are not the migratory stripers we catch in the spring and late fall but are a sample of the small population of resident "big fish" that are just leaving their shallow water summer haunts.
 Fishing for these resident "big fish" on light tackle is a blast.

 October is also a very busy month because of historically good catches and milder temperatures.
 Book a date early and enjoy the Chesapeake Bay at its finest: rock fishing in the comfortable autumn weather!!!